 Despite their sinister reputation, most species of spider are harmless to humans and provide a number of benefits, from eating smaller pests such as flys and mosquitos, the silk they produce, and the potential medicinal properties of their venom.
 Still, others are of interest to scientists due to the ecological role they play and the complex behavior and hunting strategies they exhibit.

 A particularly unique species of spider is the phidippus audux, otherwise known by the name the bold jumping spider.
 Most commonly found in North America, the bold jumping spider is one of over 6,000 species of spider in the Salticidae family.
+Though native to temperate grassy areas, human activity has introduced them into more arid desert regions.
 Fossilized specimens of jumping spiders indicate that the species has been around for at least 42 million years.

 Anatomy and Behavior

 On males, the tufts of hair can sometimes give the appearance of eyebrows.
 They are most commonly found in open fields, as unlike other spiders, they generally do not build webs to catch food.
 Instead, they primarily use their jumping ability for hunting, as their quick leaps allow them to sneak up on their prey unnoticed.
-Phiddipus do however use their silk to create tents to store eggs, protect them when they molt and provide shelter from rain or other detrimental weather.
-Their jumping ability is due to an internal fluid hydraulic system.
+Phiddipus do however use their silk to create tents to store eggs, protect them when they molt, and provide shelter from rain or other detrimental weather.
+They also engage in “ballooning”, a common behavior among spiders where they will produce a strand of silk to catch drafts and drift away in the air.

 By altering the pressure of hemolyph (a fluid analogous to blood in vertebrates) in their bodies, they extend their limbs rapidly and use the force to launch themselves into the air.
+This mechanism is analogous to that found in a hydraulic press, the pressurized liquid expands rapidly and the force straightens the legs and launches the spider into the air.
 Using their powerful legs, bold jumping spiders can leap a distance of up to 50 times their body length.
-For reference, that would be the equivalent of an adult human male of average height (5′ 10″) jumping over a football field (~300ft)
+For reference, that would be the equivalent of an adult human male of average height (5′ 10″) jumping over a football field (~300ft).

 Eyesight and Spatial Awareness

-Jumping spiders also demonstrates a keen 3-dimensional awareness of their environment.
+Jumping spiders also demonstrates a keen 3-dimensional awareness of their environment and essentially have 360-degree vision.
 Because they rely on jumping to capture prey, bold jumping spiders must be able to spot their prey, adjust their body accordingly, and determine a possible trajectory before they jump.
 This sequence of events requires that jumping spiders be able to visualize themselves and their prey in a 3-dimensional space.
 They also must be able to calculate a specific trajectory for their jump from an extremely large pool of possible trajectories, a computationally very difficult problem.
+They also have a tendency to fixate on objects and their environment and exhibit a curiosity not seen in other spiders.
+For example, they will often approach humans rather than scurry away, a strange behavior for a spider.

 These Spider are Smart